census-instrumentation/opencensus-web/README.md

     ...
   ```

-  - If your application already uses the `Zone.js` library, this being the case for non `Angular` apps:
+  - If your application doesn't already use the `Zone.js` library, the case for *non-Angular* apps
+    (e.g. React, etc.):
     ```html
         ...
         <script src="https://unpkg.com/@opencensus/web-scripts@0.0.3/dist/tracing-all-with-zone.js"